-Thai ribbed eggplants are some of the prettiest fruits – they look like mini purple pumpkins!
-And luckily, they’re easy to grow and very tasty.
+Thai eggplants are some of the prettiest fruits – they look like mini purple pumpkins!
+These round, small eggplants are not only unique to look at but incredibly tasty.

 Thai Ribbed Eggplant